4 Ways To Sleep Healthier By Maintaining Your Mattress

 Rotate the Mattress

 Pretty similar to rotating your car tires, flipping your mattress promotes even wear that will help you sleep comfortably.
 If you are not doing this, your mattress is likely to develop uneven patches and will sink in some places contributing to poor quality of rest.
-Mattress rotation should be done every 2 to 6 months.
+Mattress rotation should be done every 3 to 6 months.
+If you go with a quality 2-sided flippable mattress, the ideal rotation would be to flip for 3 – 4 months, then rotate the next 3 – 4 months.

 By following simple steps to keep your mattress in a pristine and good condition, you are prolonging its life and protecting your investment.
 It also ensures that you are sleeping on a clean, comfortable, and healthy surface.